JerryShuaiWANG/PhOLED_ML/radiative decay rate constant/code/README.md

 Before stacking means no stacking.

-For stacking means the data for stacking.
+For stacking means the codes for stacking.

 Data and code are correlated.